Feedback is much more than just an opinion about what you like and don’t like.

 It’s hard to completely remove personal preference from the design process.
 Everyone has their own taste.
 There are colors we love and colors we hate.
-These feelings might be deeply rooted in your emotion, memories or culture—or you might just despise the color orange for no specific reason.
+These feelings might be deeply rooted in your emotions, memories, or culture—or you might just despise the color orange for no explainable reason.

-Subjectivity is human, and we don’t want to lose sight of the fact that you and your (human) team will be using the brand—sometimes on a daily basis—so it’s vital that you like it on a core level.
+Subjectivity is human, and we don’t want to lose sight of the fact that you and your (human) team will be the ones using the brand—sometimes on a daily basis—so it’s vital that you like its design on a core level.

 However, it’s also important to remember that our brains tend to prefer what is familiar, so bias can easily creep into the process.